 There’s plenty of art, illustration and short-form gif-based video content.
 Lots of fairly political and thoughtfully written content on culture, social issues and the crazy world we live in.

-But also, lots of cats, lots of anime and a ton of video game content.
-And though, they’ve actually looked to remove the more “adult” content, there’s still some questionable content floating around the edges.
+But also, lots of cats.
+Lots of anime.
+And a ton of video game content.
+And though, they’ve removed much of the more “adult” content, there’s still some questionable content floating around the edges.

-From a brand point of view, Tumblr feels a little bit like the wildcard in your set of social media channels playing cards.
+For brands, Tumblr feels like the wildcard in your deck of social media channels playing cards.

-You don’t really know what you are going to find there, and whether it will be good or bad.
-The only thing you can guarantee though is it will be different.
+You don’t know what you’ll find there, or if it’ll be good or bad.
+The only thing you can guarantee is it’ll be different.
 And, actually sometimes in marketing and e-Commerce, different is what you need.

 Conclusion - social media channels

-Well, like most people’s experience on social media, there’s only so much of it we can take in one go.
-And we think these 4 social media channels are plenty to cover off in one article.
+Well, like most people’s experience on social media, there’s only so much we can take in one go.
+And we think these 4 social media channels are plenty to cover in one article.